 "You didn't vote, I gather," the Prime Minister snapped, appearing defensive.
 "What with being in prison."

-Sharper than he looks, this young fellow, Denny thought, but he wasn't unrehearsed for this eventuality.
+Sharper than he looks, this young fellow, Denny thought, but he wasn't unprepared for this eventuality.

 The Prime Minister carefully set down his teacup and saucer.
 "You are, Mr. Brooks.
 I knew who you were the moment you arrived.
 What I wonder is why your leader would send an escaped convict to this meeting.
 Unless, of course, you are the head of this revolution of sorts?"

+"Me?
 I'm not the leader, no," Denny continued, finishing his drink and leaning forward.
-"And he sent me because you'll likely have to pardon me if we're going to work together."
+"And he sent me because you'll probably have to pardon me if we're going to work together."

 "I…" the Minister paused and wiped his brow.
 "I'm not at liberty—"